unmateo/toybank/README.md

 ## Technical Considerations

+__This API was developed in less than a day.
+It should be considered a POC and not production ready.__

 The following features have not been developed because of time constraints.
 Next to each of them, you'll find how I'd have probably approached them

 - docstrings: at least in the Services, as they hold some business rules
+- api spec docs: many not required but desired specs are missing (endpoint descriptions, examples, errors,etc.)
+- api versioning: before a release, the API should be versioned
 - proper db session handling: session pooling and transaction per request should be implemented
 - testing: many cases are not being tested
 - logging: a thin layer upon python's standard logging module providing an abstraction over it